Pavlo Lebedyev: Biography

 From 1984 to 1993, he served in the Chernivtsi military garrison as the head of the financial service of the battalion, regiment; deputy head of the financial service of division – inspector-controller.
 From 1993 to 1999, he was the founder of the commercial company Legteh LLC, later became the chairman of the board of OJSC "Leather haberdashery factory Prestige-Inter" (Chernivtsi).
 From 1994 to 2000, he was the deputy of the Chernivtsi City Council, the chairman of the budget commission and privatization commission.

 From 1999 to 2002 he was the financial director of the chemical state joint-stock company SJSC "Titan" (Armiansk).
 After privatization the enterprise was transformed into a private joint-stock company "Crimean Titan".
-From 2002 to 2005, he held the position of the Chairman of the Supervisory Board, OJSC Kremenchug Steel Mill.
+From 2002 to 2005, he held the position of the chairman of the supervisory board, OJSC Kremenchuk Steel Mill.

 From 2005 to 2006, he was the president of the group of transport engineering "Inter Car Group" (Kyiv), uniting 18 industrial enterprises.
 The group also included Crimean groups Parangon (construction) and Gala Motors (foreign modes trade), shopping malls in Chernivtsi, dentist's in Kyiv, agrofirm Azalia in Simferopol, five-star hotel complex Akvamarin, water park Zurbagan, enterprises of catering in Sevastopol.

 From 2006 to 2013 – People's Deputy of Ukraine of three convocations (V-VI-VII).
 In the 2006 Ukrainian parliamentary election he was elected for the Yulia Tymoshenko Bloc.
 In the 2007 Ukrainian parliamentary election he was elected for Party of Regions.
 In the 2012 Ukrainian parliamentary election he was reelected for this party after winning a constituency seat in Sevastopol.
 In Verkhovna Rada (Ukraine's parliament) Lebedyev was a member of the transportation and communication committee.

 In 2011, he was entered the "Golden Hundred" rating, taking 91st place (with assets of $57 million as of 2011).

-On 24 December 2012, he was appointed the minister of defence by Decree No. 740/2012 of the President of Ukraine Viktor Yanukovich.
+On 24 December 2012, he was appointed the minister of defence by Decree No. 740/2012 of the president of Ukraine Viktor Yanukovich.
 On 22 March 2013, Verkhovna Rada annulled his parliamentary mandate.

 In a position of Minister of Defense, he initiated a full transition to the contractual principle of army formation.
 By August 2013 the manpower of the Ukrainian army with contract servicemen reached level of 58%.